INF5120 – Model Based System Development

-A three hour written exam.
+A four hour written exam.
 The mandatory assignments must be approved in order to take the exam.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 Students who can document a valid reason for absence from the regular examination are offered a postponed examination at the beginning of the next semester.
 Re-scheduled examinations are not offered to students who withdraw during, or did not pass the original examination.